 Application : Applied

-Explanation on : application of the practice The Company adopts the various sustainability strategies and matters as set out in the Sustainability Statement in the Annual Report and relevant matters are communicated to the respective internal and external stakeholders.
+Explanation on application of the practice : The Company adopts the various sustainability strategies and matters as set out in the Sustainability Statement in the Annual Report and relevant matters are communicated to the respective internal and external stakeholders.
 The Company also recognises the importance of engaging initiatives for a caring community via its corporate social responsibility exercises.

-Explanation for :
+Explanation for departure :

-departure

-Large companies are requi red to complete the columns below.
-Non-large companies are encouraged

-to complete the columns b pelow.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :